Dark Matter in the Coming Decade: Complementary Paths to Discovery and Beyond: Complementarity

 Each class of dark matter search outlined in \secref{probes} is sensitive to some range of the interaction strengths for a given dark matter mass.
 Therefore, they are all implicitly putting a bound on the annihilation cross section into a particular channel.
 Since the annihilation cross section predicts the dark matter relic density, the reach of any experiment is thus equivalent to a fraction of the observed dark matter density.
 This connection can be seen in the plots in \figref{prospects}, which show the annihilation cross section normalized to the value $\sigmath$, which is required\footnote{For non-thermal WIMPs, e.g. asymmetric DM, the annihilation cross-section does not have a naturally preferred value, but the plots in \figref{prospects} are still meaningful.} for a thermal WIMP to account for all of the dark matter in the Universe.
 If the discovery potential for an experiment with respect to one of the interaction types reaches cross sections below $\sigmath$ (the horizontal dot-dashed lines in \figref{prospects}), that experiment will be able to discover thermal relic dark matter that interacts only with that standard model particle and nothing else.

-If an experiment were to observe an interaction consistent with an annihilation cross section below $\sigmath$ (yellow-shaded regions in \figref{prospects}), it would have discovered dark matter but we would infer that the corresponding relic density is too large, and therefore there are important annihilation channels still waiting to be observed.
+If an experiment were to observe an interaction consistent with an annihilation cross section below $\sigmath$ (yellow-shaded regions in \figref{prospects}), it would have discovered dark matter but we would infer that the corresponding relic density is too large, and therefore there are important annihilation channels (or new physics that changes early Universe cosmology) still waiting to be discovered.
 Finally, if an experiment were to observe a cross section above $\sigmath$ (green-shaded regions in \figref{prospects}), it would have discovered one species of dark matter, which, however, could not account for all of the dark matter (within this model framework), and consequently point to other dark matter species still waiting to be discovered.

 In \figref{prospects}, we assemble the discovery potential and current bounds for several near-term dark matter searches that are sensitive to interactions with quarks and gluons, or leptons.
 It is clear that the searches are complementary to each other in terms of being sensitive to interactions with different standard model particles.
 These results also illustrate that within a given interaction type, the reach of different search strategies depends sensitively on the dark matter mass.
 For example, direct searches for dark matter are very powerful for masses around 100 GeV, but have difficulty at very low masses, where the dark matter particles carry too little momentum to noticeably affect heavy nuclei.
 This region of low mass is precisely where collider production of dark matter is easiest, since high energy collisions readily produce light dark matter particles with large momenta.